Exponential ergodicity of a degenerate age-size piecewise deterministic process: Conclusions

+As commented in the Introduction, PDMP evolving at higher dimensions could be of particular interest for sampling complex target distributions in recent MCMC methods, as in the models studied by \cite{bouncy,zigzag,fetique}.
+Concerning the extension of the minorisation condition to higher dimensions, this does not seems to be much of an issue.
+The bound relies on the Duhamel representation \eqref{eq:Duhamel} of the semigroup $P_t$ which would be identical in a higher dimensional case.
+Therefore, if $\gamma_t(s,\mathbf{z}) := \varphi^{t-s}(0,\mathbf{z})$ is still a $C^1$-diffeomorphism on $\mathcal{X} \subset \mathbb{R}^{n+1}_+$, and suitable assumptions are made to bound uniformly from below the integrals, the extension of the presented method should be possible.

+Finally, as pointed out by one of the reviewers, it could be also interesting to prove Large Deviations Asymptotics, by employing the theory presented by~\cite{Kontoyiannis2005LargeDA}, which extends the approach presented here to a \textit{multiplicative} ergodic theory.
+Such estimates are also interesting from biological points of view, where the Large Deviations rate function can be used to obtain variational representations of the Malthusian parameter, as shown for example in~\cite{baake}.
+This could be the subject of future works. }

-\begin{acks} I thank Sylvie Méléard for her continual guidance and her many readings and suggestions for this manuscript, and Meriem El Karoui which introduced me to the biological motivations behind this model and has also guided me throughout the work.
+\bmhead{Acknowledgments} I thank Sylvie M\'el\'eard for her continual guidance and her many readings and suggestions for this manuscript, and Meriem El Karoui who introduced me to the biological motivations behind this model and has also guided me throughout the work.
 I would also like to thank Bertrand Cloez and Marie Doumic for the rewarding discussions during this work.
+Finally, I thank the anonymous reviewers for their interesting and insightful comments.

-This work has been supported by the Chair “Modélisation Mathématique et Biodiversité” of Veolia Environnement - École polytechnique - Museum National d’Histoire Naturelle - Fondation X. \end{acks}
+\bmhead{Funding Note} This work has been supported by the Chair “Mod\'elisation Math\'ematique et Biodiversit\'e” of Veolia Environnement - \'Ecole polytechnique - Museum National d'Histoire Naturelle - Fondation X. Funded by the European Union (ERC, SINGER, 101054787).
+Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.